 The grant aims to attract global experts to develop and implement innovative ideas to improve public sector initiatives and enhance the UAE’s readiness for the future.
 It offers up to 100,000 USD per pilot that will facilitate testing of potential government initiatives and accelerate their development and implementation in the public sector.

 Watch this video about 2017 Moonshot Apprenticeship Program.

 The main purposes behind encouraging innovation can be summarised as follows:

 Innovation is part of the pillar 'United in Knowledge' of Vision 2021 which focuses on innovative Emiratis building a competitive economy.
 One of the Key Performance Indicators of this pillar is the Global Innovation Index.

-The UAE is ranked 34th globally and 1st regionally in the 2020 Global Innovation Index.
-The UAE’s rank improved by 2 positions from last year while the country continues to lead the region for the 5th consecutive year.
-The UAE’s progress cements its status as one of the world’s most innovative countries.
+The UAE is ranked 31 globally and 1st regionally in the Global Innovation Index 2022.
+The UAE’s overall rank improved by 2 positions from last year and continues to lead the Arab region for the 7th consecutive year.
+The UAE’s progress cements its status amongst the world’s most innovative countries.

 The UAE adopted its own measurement tools including the Abu Dhabi Innovation Index to monitor progress towards innovation.
 The index employs existing input and output indicator data across a wide range of socio-economic activities undertaken in 188 countries' economies, to focus on what is of greatest relevance to policymakers, namely the creation of new socio-economic value.